FuzzyLitchi/writeups/dig-host-3-bonus.md

 Why does ``'`{cat,bonus_flag}`'`` work?
 The payload is quoted in single quotes, which should make it be treated as a string.
 Additionally, the PHP user doesn't have permission to access the bonus_flag file.
 This only works because the single quotes makes the first instance of bash (as run by PHP) pass the inner data as is to the fake dig binary.
 PHP runs ``/dig '`{cat,bonus_flag}`'`` which makes the fake dig binary run execve which runs `/bin/bash` with the arguments og `bash`, `-pc` and `` dig `{cat,bonus_flag}` ``.

-What exactly happens after this is left as an exercise for the read :)
+What exactly happens after this is left as an exercise for the reader. :)

 ### alternative writeup
 pyjam.as's [writeup](https://pyjam.as/writeups/fectf2022) shows a really creative solution that involves modifying your DNS records!
 It's in danish though, and the website is abhorent.